 The history of the American city is the history of conquering the "unruly": real estate parcels, neighborhoods, buildings, and even people that represent decay, obstacles to capital, unlawfulness or disorder.
 Designers denigrated unruliness in the pursuit of modernization in the 20th century, but today seem more conflicted on the constitution and remedies for disorder.
 Is disorder in the eye of the beholder?
 What disrupts urban life more, the broken windows of vacant houses or the arrival of an upscale grocery in a poor neighborhood?
 Neighborhoods that have lost most of their population and buildings, or new football stadiums offered as economic and architectural solutions to blight?
-Programs of "right-sizing", urban agriculture, tactical urbanism, infrastructure planning, police reform, upzoning (or unzoning), historic preservation and mass transportation have operative impacts that can either squelch or protect the "unruly."
-Fundamentally, we must ask, who gets to decide what impedes or advances the life of cities?
-Then, why?
+Programs of housing, urban planning, infrastructural urbanism, zoning, policing, historic preservation and mass transportation have impacts that can either squelch or protect the "unruly."
+No design is not political.